canoi12/selene/README.md

 return App.default()
 ```

-The project will use the selene default engine.
+The project will use the selene default engine, so it will use the (future) AssetManager, RoomManager, UI.

 But you can write your own loop by using